electron/electron/docs/api/browser-window.md

 #### `win.setBrowserView(browserView)` _Experimental_

 * `browserView` [BrowserView](browser-view.md) - Attach browserView to win.
-If there is some other browserViews was attached they will be removed from this window.
+If there are other BrowserViews attached previously, they will be removed from this window.

+**[Deprecated](modernization/property-updates.md): Use `win.browserViews` property instead**

 #### `win.getBrowserView()` _Experimental_

-Returns `BrowserView | null` - an BrowserView what is attached.
+Returns `BrowserView | null` - a BrowserView that is attached.
 Returns `null` if none is attached.
-Throw error if multiple BrowserViews is attached.
+Throws an error if multiple BrowserViews are attached.

+**[Deprecated](modernization/property-updates.md): Use `win.browserViews` property instead**

 #### `win.addBrowserView(browserView)` _Experimental_